woof84/kianravaei/_works/2023-9-5-navazi-violin-viola.md

  - movement: II.
 Hide
  - movement: III.
 Rejoice
  - movement: IV.
 Return
+youtube:
+ - url-code: PM3GAOjmiyQ
+ - url-code: dhuIKhBATM0
+ - url-code: s8mIk-7ACa4
+ - url-code: x3DfomZDCeI
 tags:
  - Iranian Culture
 ---

 _Navazi_ is a collection of composed improvisations inspired by the _kamancheh_, a traditional Iranian bowed string instrument resembling a Western fiddle.
 The title is a Persian word meaning both "to play an instrument" and "to caress."
 Each movement draws from different sections of _Dastgah-e Nava_, one of the musical modes in Iranian classical music: _Daramad_ ("Arise"), _Nahoft_ ("Hide"), _Khojaste_ ("Rejoice"), and _Forud_ ("Return").

+_Note: The four movements are intended to be interspersed between other pieces on a concert program, rather than performed consecutively._